armory/docs/content/en/docs/cloud-resources/resources-aws.md

 ## Pricing

+See the AWS Pricing [guide](https://aws.amazon.com/pricing) for explanations of AWS pricing tiers.

 You can calculate AWS costs by using the [AWS Pricing Calculator](https://calculator.aws) or by consulting individual pricing pages.

 - [Aurora](https://aws.amazon.com/rds/aurora/pricing)